DA 210 - Data Systems (cross-listed as CS 181)

 On Friday: Quiz 5

-Learning Outcomes: Understand paradigmatic use cases for hierarchical data (indexes, APIs, web-scraping)
+Learning Outcomes: Understand paradigmatic use cases for tabular, relational and hierarchical data

 Week 16: Exam Week